top of page

 Hello!

-Hello!
-I’m a digital anthropologist researching how people form relationships — both with one another and with intelligent technologies.
+I'm an AI Anthropologist researching how people form relationships — with one another, and with intelligent technologies.

-My work focuses on human–AI intimacy: from therapeutic encounters and emotional care to romantic relationships with AI companions and technologies that reshape memory and grief.
-I’m particularly interested in how generative AI is reconfiguring ideas of the self, empathy, and what it means to relate to others in increasingly mediated worlds.
+My work looks at human–AI intimacy: therapeutic AI, romantic relationships with AI companions, and grief technology that lets people maintain connections with the dead.
+I'm interested in how generative AI is reshaping ideas of the self, empathy, and connection in increasingly mediated worlds.

-I am a Lecturer in AI in the Department of Social Anthropology at the University of Manchester, and previously held academic positions at KU Leuven, UCL, the Alan Turing Institute, and the Royal Anthropological Institute of Great Britain & Ireland.
+I'm a Lecturer in AI in the Department of Social Anthropology at the University of Manchester, and Series Editor of the Anthropology & AI series at the Oxford Research Encyclopedia (Oxford University Press).
+I previously held academic positions at KU Leuven, UCL, the Alan Turing Institute, and the Royal Anthropological Institute.

-My first monograph, published by University Press of Florida in 2023, was nominated for the Association of Latina and Latino Anthropologists First Book Prize and the Society for Latin American & Caribbean Anthropology Book Prize.
+My first book, Circulating Culture (University Press of Florida, 2023), was shortlisted for both the Association of Latina and Latino Anthropologists First Book Prize and the Society for Latin American & Caribbean Anthropology Book Prize.
+My next book, Intelligent Artifice, on AI companionship and grief technology, is currently in progress.

 • Instagram